isabella232/errata.ai/content/gdocs-privacy.md

 ## Data Usage

-The Vale add-on will ask for permission to access the current Google Doc, which we need to send its contents to our remote servers.
+The Vale add-on will ask for permission to access the current Google Doc, which we need to send its contents to the running instance of Vale Server.
 The Vale add-on reads the content and structure of your documents, but it does not change any content.

 The Vale add-on will also ask for permission to display a sidebar.
 It uses the sidebar to display a list of alerts (if found) about your content.